cristinarojas/widgetDepotCristinaRojas/README.md

 # widgetDepotCristinaRojas

 ## How to run the project
-note: You need to have npm and nodejs installed.
+note: You need to have nodejs installed.

 1. Clone the repo in your terminal